Promotion at work from Individual Contributor to Manager

 *actual numbers will vary between companies

 As an individual contributor, we are working with a group of individual contributors and reporting to a manager.
 If we are looking for a promotion, we need to check in with our managers and find out what is holding us back.
-In the very least, we need to demonstrate the following:
+At the very least, we need to demonstrate the following:

 Subject Matter Expertise and reputation for helping others solve problems